 Furthermore, the Sony Xperia Z5 Premium is one of the few smartphones packing front-facing stereo speakers.
 They'll surely be a valuable asset to anyone who spends a lot of time watching videos, listening to music, or playing games on their handset.

-pixel density of 806 ppi.
+As we made it clear already, the 5.5-inch IPS LCD display on the Sony Xperia Z5 Premium is one of its key selling points.
+2160 by 3840 is the exact resolution of the panel, producing a pixel density of 806 ppi.
 To put things into perspective, a Samsung Galaxy S6, which is one of the leaders in the category, packs "just" 577 pixels per inch.
 Sony's TRILUMINOS display tech, which aims to improve color accuracy, is also on board.

 With all the technical mumbo jumbo aside, we have to admit that the Z5 Premium's display does look great to the naked eye.
 As a matter of fact, we could probably stick our nose to its surface and still find it hard to spot individual pixels.
 But as many superlatives about the jaw-dropping resolution as we throw in this paragraph, we'll still be nudged by the feeling that having a 4K screen on a smartphone is kind of pointless.
 It is not the short supply of 4K content that makes us say that.
 It is our intuition saying that a typical user won't be able to see any difference in detail and sharpness if an Xperia Z5 Premium is stacked up against a QHD screen of similar size.
 Perhaps we should put our theory to the test when we get the chance.